CassioML/cassio-website/docs/more_info.md

 In a few minutes, the container will be up and running, ready to be used.
-You can verify this by running `docker exec -it my-cassandra  nodetool status` and looking for an output line starting with `UN ...` (which stands the "Up" and "Normal" state of the node).
+You can verify this by running `docker exec -it my-cassandra  nodetool status` and looking for an output line starting with `UN ...` (which stands for the "Up" and "Normal" state of the node).

 !!! note "Other ways to run Cassandra"